Fire Certification Process

 Those who aspire to become Wisconsin fire service certified must satisfy the program requirements which are based on the appropriate National Fire Protection Association (NFPA) standards and be tested for competency.

-Qualified individuals may enter the certification process by contacting the Fire Service Coordinator at the WTCS district serving the area of the state in which they reside and requesting to do so.
+Qualified individuals may enter the certification process by contacting the Fire District Coordinator at their local WTCS district.
 Upon receipt of such request, appropriate application materials for the pertinent certification category or level will be provided.
-Completed application and state summary forms shall be returned to the respective Fire Service Coordinator.
-An aid to individuals in completing the form is the Wisconsin Technical College System Fire Service Certification Program Policy and Procedures Manual.
+Completed application and state training summary forms shall be returned to the respective Fire District Coordinator.
+An aid to individuals in completing the form is the Wisconsin Fire Service Education Office Policy and Procedures Manual.
 This publication lists the applicable standard(s), prerequisites, training course/facilities/equipment, and examination requirements for each category and level of certification provided.

 The respective candidate must successfully complete a Written and Practical Skills examination in order to become Wisconsin Certified.

 Reciprocal certification shall be issued upon request to individuals currently certified by entities whose certifications are accredited by International Fire Service Accreditation Congress (IFSAC) and/or the National Board on Fire Service Professional Qualifications (Pro Board).
 The Wisconsin Fire Service Education Office (FSEO) will only grant reciprocity for the levels of certification that the FSEO is accredited for.

 For more information regarding reciprocity please see: Wisconsin Fire Service Education Reciprocity Certification.